-Welcome to Washburn Rural Middle School!
-We are excited to have you here as a part of our school community.
-The purpose of this handbook is to assist students and parents to better understand the culture, procedures and policies of Washburn Rural Middle School.
-We believe that our school mission, vision, curriculum and culture of teaming are aligned with our goals designed to best meet the needs of our students.
+The school handbook serves as a way for our school community to create an environment with structure, procedures, policies, as well as to understand the culture.
+We believe that our school mission, vision, curriculum and culture of teaming are aligned with our goals designed to best meet the needs of ALL of our students.

-It is our goal to provide a student-centered curriculum that ensures opportunities for all students while also providing them with a rigorous educational experience.
-Additionally, we seek to provide resources and opportunities to help guide them through the middle years and ultimately help them develop into well rounded individuals.
-As you will see below, we offer a variety of exploratory courses for students, as well as team-sponsored activities.
+It continues to be our goal to provide a student-centered curriculum that ensures opportunities for all students while providing them with rigorous educational experiences with the most effective teachers leading the way in each of our classrooms.
+Additionally, we seek to provide resources and opportunities to help guide them through the middle school years and provide the foundation for a successful next step into their futures.

+WRMS provides a stellar curriculum in all core content areas as well as provides an enrichment and variety of exploratory courses for students.